We’ve seen it before.

 Don’t neglect weight training.
 Quads, calves, hamstrings and glutes will be under a lot of pressure during the ascent.
 The stronger and more durable they are, the less tasking the hike will be.
 On top of your hiking and cardio workouts, we recommend one weight day per week in those final three months.
 Focus on squats, lunges, leg curls and extensions.
 But don’t neglect core and back exercises.

-Overtraining is just as dangerous as under-training.
+Overtraining for Everest Base Camp is just as dangerous as under-training.
 Remember growth and gains happen on rest days.
 At most, use a 2-on, 1-off training schedule.
 For everyone else, a 1-on, 1-off schedule should suffice, providing you begin 3 months out.
 Finally, slow down your training in the final week.
 At this point, you want to be resting up before taking on the Mother of the Universe.